cosmycx/ethereum-private-blockchain/README.md

 + _"extraData"_         - (_to eternity and beyond_ note)[https://en.bitcoin.it/wiki/Genesis_block]
 + _"alloc"_             - could pre-fund wallet accounts, it does not create the accounts

-Use an text editor to write the genesis.json file and then save it in the __private-blockchain__ directory.
+Use a text editor to write the genesis.json file and then save it in the __private-blockchain__ directory.
 The directory tree would look something like this:

 ![directory tree](/images/dirtree.png)